hongshu-corp/ule_page/README.md

 Welcome to UlePage gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/ule_page`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-Using UlePage, you can define page model object easily. e.g.
+Using UlePage, you can define page model object easily and the gem can match the current url to the specific page model with 'pg' method. e.g.
 ```ruby
 module Page
   module Customers